Mesolatido/discord-js-bot-guide/coding-walkthroughs/events_and_handlers.md

 ## Errors, Warn and Debug messages

+> These events have not yet been added to the Rewrite and are not available at the time of writing.

 Yes, bots fail sometimes.
 And yes, the library can too!
 There's a little trick we can use, however, to prevent complete crashes sometimes: Capturing the `error` event.